alexandraabbas/appointment-pipeline/README.md

 **Handling changing data schema**

 Some fields in the incoming JSON messages don't always exist.
 Fortunately I didn't have to worry to much about this issue since BigQuery can handle the absence of fields if the field type in the table schema is NULLABLE.
-If a field is abcent in a message BigQuery will automatically inserts null as a value.
+If a field is absent in a message, BigQuery will automatically insert null as a value.
 On the other hand, additional fields can cause issues.
 Inserts fail when a row has additional fields that don't match the schema.
 With my current solution these inserts fail on `events_raw` table and will go to the `failed_rows` table.

 **Handling broken events**